Appendix

 Zawadi thinks that his readers are naïve enough to actually believe that the previous Scriptures contained a reference or allusion to Surah al-Mulk, despite the fact that the names of these Surahs do not even appear in the Quran but are derived from later tradition, and further expects us to accept that the Torah initially contained an Islamic injunction which only came centuries after the time of Lord Jesus Christ!

-First of all, the name "al Mulk" is found in the authentic hadith, which is a source of religious authority for Muslims.
-So it is not important if it is not found in the Qur'an.
+First, the name "al Mulk" is found in the authentic hadith, a source of religious authority for Muslims.
+So, it is not essential if it is not found in the Qur'an.

-Secondly, the narration does not say that the Arabic name "Al Mulk" was used in the Torah back in those days.
+Secondly, the narration does not say that the Arabic name "Al Mulk" was used in the Torah back then.
 It only alludes to the Surah.
-The Qur'an says that the Torah says "so and so" and the Qur'an is in the Arabic language.
+The Qur'an says that the Torah says "so and so," and the Qur'an is in Arabic.
 However, we know that the Torah wasn't in Arabic.
 So it is only a translation.
-Perhaps the name "Al Mulk" wasn't used even in the Torah's language and some other name was given, but the narration alludes to Surah Al Mulk being referred to in the original inspired Torah.
+Perhaps the name "Al Mulk" wasn't used even in the Torah's language, and some other name was given, but the narration alludes to Surah Al Mulk being referred to in the original inspired Torah.

 It is evident that certain Muslims made up reports where they claim that the previous Scriptures contained these specific verses in order to provide substantiation for a particular view.
 However, instead of substantiating their case for Islam, their blatant lies and forgeries expose their shameless manipulation of the previous Scriptures for their own ends thereby demonstrating that Muslim have no qualms and will not hesitate to spread their own religion by deceptive means.